Witchcraft

 Halloween is in full swing and this year we are digging into our archives to find witches!

-Czopernicza - Croatia
+Czopernicza - The witches

 We start in Croatia, with two truly spooky documents from our content provider Hrvatski državni arhiv, the Croatian State archives.